bitterjug/devjournal-crypto/devjournal.markdown

 When the element is empty you can't click on it.
 So add placeholder text, and mark the element with a class so that you can hide it in print stylesheets.

+## 2014-02-03 15:36 Monday

+Handlebars templates -- do we want a new template tag to load them verbatim to avoid having to escape them with explicity verbatim django tags?